pigchun/Digital-Escape/README.md

 ## 🧠 Overview

-**Digital Escape** is a 2D puzzle adventure game developed as a class project at the **University of Illinois Chicago** (Jan 2025 – May 2025).
-The game challenges players with math and science questions in order to unlock doors and escape, all while avoiding AI-controlled monsters navigating the map using Unity NavMesh.
+**Digital** Escape is a 2D puzzle adventure game designed and built collaboratively with a small team of fellow developers.
+Inspired by educational games and classic dungeon crawlers, it features math and science challenges to unlock paths, while AI-powered monsters chase players using Unity NavMesh.

 ---